Content on this page was generated by AI and has not been manually reviewed.

 What is a VPN, and how does Edge use it?

 A VPN creates a secure tunnel for your internet traffic.
 Edge, like any browser, can be affected by VPNs installed as extensions or by Windows system VPN connections.
 Edge itself doesn’t enforce VPN use, but it will route traffic through whichever network path your system and extensions specify.
+Free vpn for microsoft edge browser 2026

 Does Microsoft Edge have a built-in VPN?